DenchiSoft/VTubeStudio/README.md

 }
 ```

-If the request was successful, you will receive this response:
+If the request was successful, you will receive this response.

+`"itemInstanceID"` will pass back the instance ID of the item the request was for.

+If a main model is currently loaded, `"modelLoaded"` will be `true` and `"modelID"` and `"modelName"` will contain the model ID and name of the model.
+If no model is loaded, these fields will be empty.

+If a main model is loaded, `"loadedModelHadRequestedFrontLayer"` and `"loadedModelHadRequestedBackLayer"` will tell you whether or not the front/back insertion points you provided were found in the currently loaded model.
+If the insertion points were left unchanged, these fields are set to `false`.

 **`RESPONSE`**
 ```json